- M.S. Land Resources, University of Wisconsin-Madison, 1996

 Recent Selected Publications

 Oberholtzer, Lydia, Carolyn Dimitri, and Edward C. Jaenicke.
-Forthcoming.
+2014.
 Examining U.S. Food Retailers’ Decisions to Procure Local and Organic Produce from Farmer Direct-to-Retail Supply Chains.
 Journal of Food Products Marketing.

 John Berry, Brian Moyer, and Lydia Oberholtzer (primary author).
 2013.
 Assessing Training and information needs for Pennsylvania farmers markets: Results from a 2011 survey of market managers.
 Journal of the National Association of County Agricultural Agents.
 6(1).